nikolashn/basque/MANUAL.md

 Only prefix increment (`++`) and decrement (`--`) are available in Basque.
 The operand of such operations must be an L-value.
 With pointers, the increment/decrement is by the size of the dereferenced pointer, instead of just 1.

 The `$` operation evaluates to the size of its operand in bytes.
+Its operand can be the name of a type rather than an expression.

 The `&` unary prefix evaluates to the address of an l-value, string literal or array literal.
 For values of array type it results in the the address of the start of the array.